EddieHubCommunity/open-source-practice/README.md

   git push -u origin main
 ```

-In case you get an error message like the one below, its likely you forgot to fork the repo before cloning it.
-To fix this, its best to start over with the How to Contribute section above, and fork the project repo first.
+If you get an error message like the one below, you probably forgot to fork the repository before cloning it.
+It is best to start over and fork the project repository first.

 ```shell
 ERROR: Permission to EddieHubCommunity/hacktoberfest-practice.git denied to <your-github-username>.